A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Conclusion

 \section{Conclusion}

-The MAP-Co protocol is being considered for use in future WLANs such as beyond-802.11be, beyond-802.11ay, and THz due to its ability to solve issues related to ICI, and resource utilization.
-However, most surveys and WLAN standards have focused on single AP communication features, such as MU-MIMO, OFDMA, and multi-link, without providing a comprehensive and organized state-of-the-art of the MAP-Co architecture and its features.
-In this article, we provide an organized state-of-the-art of MAP-Co architecture and its features, which can be of two types: MC and MA-based coordinator.
-We discuss the advantages and drawbacks of each architecture.
-We also present a review MAP-Co features such as coordinated channel sounding, C-OFDMA, CSR to avoid ICI, CBF to mitigate interference, and JTX to increase throughput.
+The MAP-Co protocol has been considered for future WLANs, such as beyond-802.11be, beyond-802.11ay, and THz, due to its ability to solve issues related to ICI and resource utilization.
+However, most surveys and WLAN standards had focused on single AP communication features, such as MU-MIMO, OFDMA, and multi-link, without providing a comprehensive and organized state-of-the-art of the MAP-Co architecture and its features.
+In this article, we provided an organized state-of-the-art MAP-Co architecture and its features, which can be of two types: MC and MA-based coordinator.
+We discussed the advantages and drawbacks of each architecture.
+Additionally, we have reviewed MAP-Co features related to data transmissions, such as coordinated channel sounding, C-OFDMA, CSR, CBF, and JTX.
 We conducted a thorough analysis of several techniques for multi-AP channel sounding.
-Our review revealed that both explicit and implicit multi-AP channel sounding methods face significant overhead challenges in future WLANs.
-To address this issue, we examined various solutions and found that certain methods, such as multiple component and codebook-based feedback or deep-learning-based channel sounding, effectively mitigate the overhead problems associated with multi-AP explicit and implicit channel sounding.
-Our research on C-OFDMA methods highlights the necessity for a proactive and less time-consuming resource allocation approach.
+Our review revealed that both explicit and implicit multi-AP channel sounding methods faced significant overhead challenges in future WLANs.
+To address this issue, we examined various solutions and found that certain methods, such as multiple component and codebook-based feedback or deep-learning-based channel sounding, effectively mitigated the overhead problems associated with multi-AP explicit and implicit channel sounding.
+Our research on C-OFDMA methods highlighted the necessity for a proactive and less time-consuming resource allocation approach.
 Additionally, we provided an overview of existing OBSS-PD, PCSR, and MAC-based CSR methods.
-We determined that many of these methods are reactive and cause significant delays before performing CSR, which may not meet the demands of upcoming applications.
+We determined that many of these methods were reactive and caused significant delays before performing CSR, which may not meet the demands of upcoming applications.
 We conducted a detailed analysis of the latest developments in CBF and JTX and learned from it.
 Additionally, we shared potential advancements for MAP-Co in the realm of emerging WLAN, including blockage-aware MAP-Co, proactive multi-AP channel sounding, multi-band MAP-Co, and future MAP-Co architectures.
 For each of these areas, we identified open issues and provided suggestions on how to address them.